News and Blogs

 Christmas can be a time of heightened emotion, grief and anxiety for those who have been bereaved.
 In this article, Cruse Scotland volunteer, Graham Stevenson, offers advice about coping with anxiety during the festive period, especially when it is combined with grief.

-Funerals come in all shapes and sizes, in her latest Blog, Mo Szulejewska encourages us all to be prepared for our feelings ahead of a funeral.
+Funerals come in all shapes and sizes, in her latest blog, Mo Szulejewska encourages us all to be prepared for our feelings ahead of a funeral.

 A nation mourns.
 But why?
 And what is that all about?
 Nicola Reed, Cruse Scotland's Head of Client Services explains.